DamienVesper/KrunkerCSS-Engine/README.md

 yarn build
 ```

-To setup a development server, run
+To build for development, run
 ```
 yarn dev
 ```